AlbertLZG/AlbertLZG.github.io/_posts/2017-03-07-Sequence Alignment(local and global).md

 	AATACGTTCCCGGGCCTTGTACACACCGCCCGTCAAGCCATGAAAGCCGGGGGCACCTGAAGGCTGCGGC
 	AATACGTTCCCGGGCCTTG__CAC________TCA__CC__G____CC_____C____G_____T_C___

 There are 1526 characters in total in each sequence.
 The two sequences show 1249 matched characters, 112 mismatched and 165 indels.

 The score of optimal alignment is 277, which equals to 0*1249+1*112+1*165.

 Under this algorithm, the number of indels is approximate to the number of mismatched characters(i.e. 112 vs 165), different from the results of solution 1.
 It is also reasonable because the scoring functions have been changed, the score of indel is equal to mismatched character.
 Thus the results do verify my reasoning mentioned above, i.e. scoring functions have a huge effect on the sequence alignment results.
-To this sense, we can never be too careful to choose the scoring functions -.
+To this sense, we can never be too careful to choose the scoring functions.

 # Optimal local alignment